Home DFS SB OD SDN DFSM THP

 In 2018, “Changes” by XXXTentacion peaked at number 11 on the New Zealand pop singles chart.

-In 1990, “Crazy 4 U” by Sybil And Salt-N-Pepa peaked at number 26 on the New Zealand pop singles chart.
+In 1990, “Crazy 4 U” by Sybil and Salt-N-Pepa peaked at number 26 on the New Zealand pop singles chart.

-In 1990, “Dirty Cash (Money Talks)” by Adventures Of Stevie V peaked at number 34 on the New Zealand pop singles chart.
+In 1990, “Dirty Cash (Money Talks)” by The Adventures Of Stevie V peaked at number 34 on the New Zealand pop singles chart.

 In 1979, “Disco Nights (Rock Freak)” by GQ peaked at number 20 on the New Zealand pop singles chart.